Yokto13/Sphinx/README.md

 ```
 question-sets/pack_about_some_course/file_with_questions_answers.csv
 ```

-You can look into the project directory for a sample csv file.
+So when you want to add new questions first create directory in question-sets with the name of your course for example and into this directory put the csv file containing questions and answers.

+There is a sample csv file to give you an idea how the csv file should be structured.

 ### I don't want to create questions!
 That's fine.